MrMaxMind/Sentiment-Analysis-on-App-Store-Reviews/README.md

 ## Contents

-- `sentiment_analysis.ipynb`: Jupyter notebook containing the code implementation and analysis.
+- `Sentiment_Analysis.ipynb`: Jupyter notebook containing the code implementation and analysis.
 - `README.md`: This file, providing an overview of the project.
-- `reviews.csv`: Dataset used for training and testing the models.
+- `review.csv`: Dataset used for training and testing the models.

 ---